Introduction

 person.”

-Debunked: the author's first
+Debunked: The author's first

 claim has already been debunked; therefore, his second argument,